TimeMachine1994/081925-SvelteTweb/Old Docs01/090725-RolePlan.md

 User Role Implementation Plan (Updated 090725)
 This document outlines the plan to implement role-based access control (RBAC) for different user types within the Tributestream platform.
-It reflects the latest technical design updates (memorial slugs at root, auto-save schedule form, livestream management, and photo/contributor permissions).
+It reflects the latest technical design updates (event slugs at root, auto-save schedule form, livestream management, and photo/contributor permissions).
 The user roles to be implemented are:
 •	owner
 •	family_member